 For more information on what to expect see:

 - Your dermatology telehealth appointment: A five step guide

 - Dermatology and telehealth – information for patients

-- University of Queensland Centre for Online Health Quick Guides (one pagers) for consumers to help you decide if telehealth is right for you and how to prepare for a video consultation.
+- University of Queensland’s, Quick guides for telehealth to help you decide if telehealth is right for you and how to prepare for a video consultation.